girOly/sav-r/docs/user_stories.md

 Feature: Upload Receipt

-## Have my expense from the receipt automatically categorized (MVP)
+## User should be able to categorize their Receipt Uploads

+As a User i want to be able to categorize my receipt archive in order to easily manage my uploads

 Front-end Requirement: Upload Receipt feature